kevjchang/Lenovo-X1C7-20R1-Hackintosh/README.md

 Initially, the UHD graphics were not being used by MacOS due to an error in my config.
 - integrated graphics support was enabled by modifying my original config file using values from: https://elitemacx86.com/threads/how-to-enable-intel-uhd-graphics-comet-lake-on-macos-big-sur-and-later.897/

-REMINDER: This setup will likely not install MacOS for you unless you are using the exact same CPU model, bios settings, and MacOS version.
+REMINDER: This setup will likely not install MacOS for you unless you are using the exact same CPU model (WITH SAME iGPU), bios settings, and MacOS version.
 So please use this only as a reference.

 Wifi, and most essentials should be working (haven't fully tested)
 - Audio setup is not making full use of the speakers, so audio quality is noticeably worse (but still usable)